percona/everest-doc/docs/release-notes/Percona Everest 0.10.0 (2024-04-30).md

+### API rate limiting

 ### Skipping TLS certificate validation

-!!! warning
-    It is not recommended to skip TLS certificate validation.
-If it is necessary to skip, make sure to use it with self-signed certificates.

-With the introduction of Percona Everest 0.10.0, it is now possible to skip Transport Layer Security (TLS)  certificate validation while adding backup storage.
+With the release of Percona Everest 0.10.0, you can add backup storage without verifying the Transport Layer Security (TLS) certificate.
+TLS certificate verifies the server's certificate chain and hostname, ensuring its authenticity.

-TLS verifies the server's certificate chain and host name, ensuring its authenticity.
-However, TLS can add overhead to data transmission, especially in high-throughput backup scenarios.
-Skipping TLS may improve backup performance by reducing this overhead, allowing backups to complete faster.
+Skipping the TLS certificate validation is necessary when using a self-signed certificate because the certificate validation of TLS fails when using a self-signed certificate, as it hasn't been issued by a trusted authority.
+You can skip TLS certifcate validation when there is no need to ensure the authenticity of the server holding the certificate.
+For instance, if you have a private network with complete control over everything within it, there may not be a need for this identity check.